Plumeria rubra

 Stem Cuttings (Moderate) - Choose the healthiest, most established stems that are wooded, yet still juvenile enough to bend slightly, being around 30cm (12 inches) of semi-wooded stem.
 Allow the wound to callus over over a period of a few days by placing the specimen on a damp cloth in a bright area.
 After this period, and the wound is hardened, situate the cutting's lower quarter into moist 'Cactus & Succulent' compost.
 Maintain bright light and evenly moist soil with the avoidance of direct sunlight or cold draughts.
 Wrap the pot (& foliage) in a transparent bag with several small holes or within a miniature greenhouse, and provide bottom heat of temperatures above 18°C (54°F).
 Remove the bag and place into individual 8cm pots once the second new leaf emerges.
 Follow the same care routines, as mentioned in the article's top half.
 This method will take up to five months, so patience and the correct environment are paramount for success!

 Most Plumeria will flower in the months of summer, lasting several weeks once opened.
-The flowers are diamond-shaped, laying just above the foliage line to attract airborne pollinators.
+The flowers are diamond-shaped, appearing at the stem's tip to attract airborne pollinators.
 They have a Jasmine-fragrance that can be smelt from metres away.

 Repot every three or four years in spring using a 'Cactus & Succulent' labelled potting mix and the next sized pot with adequate drainage.
 Plumeria are far better potbound for several years due to the heightened risk of root rot and repotting-issues (like transplant shock), so only repot if you feel it's wholly necessary - restricted root growth will also increase the chance of blooms, too.